 Finland’s Orthodox seminary collection

 The collection was received as a donation from a former seminary in Kuopio.
 It contains literature of theology and other fields of science, mostly written in Finnish.
-A part of the collection remains uncatalogued in the Siimes storage of the Joensuu Campus Library (card index of the collection is in hall 1A).
+A part of the collection remains uncatalogued in the Siimes storage of the Joensuu Campus Library (card index of the collection is in the Liukula storage).
 The theological part has been incorporated into the library’s collections and catalogued into the UEF-Finna database.
 The material is for regular library use.

 Finnish Orthodox Church’s public library collection